 After getting my Electronic Engineer degree (June 1970) at ENSERB in Bordeaux, I went to Grenoble to complete a Ph.D. in Physics (Nuclear Magnetic Resonance, Jan 20, 1975) and also spent one year of mandatory service in the Army, (July 73-June 74).
+I joined the army July 1, 1973.
+I was assigned for one month at the 120th Train Regiment in Fontainebleau.
+August 1, I was assigned to the SEBC (Study Section of Biological and Chemical compounds) of the LCA (Central Armament Laboratory) in a Lab where the chief was supposed to be an engineer and was in fact a complete moron.
+That was not too bad as I was able to work only on Tuesday and Thursday going to Grenoble on Friday, coming back by train on Monday (no TGV, 8 hours train) and working on Wednesday for my Ph.D. thesis at Cameca in Courbevoie.
 Fortunately, I was working in a lab and did not see much of the military lifestyle.
 In August 1974, after my year in the Army, I went to Paris to work for Cameca, a company that had paid me during my Ph.D. studies and my military service (although half), on a new superconducting 350 MHz NMR spectrometer.
-In the middle of 1977, they decided to stop the activity.

 So, I went to Germany (Offenbach-am-Main) working as European Application Manager for a Californian company named Nicolet, which I had known for quite some time.
 Germany is a tough place to work: if it has to be square and you make it round and it works, you’re wrong.